 In a climate like here in Southern California, when there’s almost no rain from spring through fall, succulent gardens need to be watered once or twice a week.

-Hope you are enjoying lots of beautiful time in nature!
+Hope you are enjoying lots of beautiful time in the garden!
 See you next week!

 Oh I love love love succulents and i would like to have many one!